jaykhatri0875/meeting-room-booking-system/README.md

 ## Project Features

-1. Database is hosted at db4free.net for testing.
+1. Database is hosted at `db4free.net` for testing.
 However you can use your local MySQL database
-2. Queries for database schema initialization are contained in the `application` folder
+2. Queries for database schema initialization are contained in the `application`
 3. Allows easy management among admin, manager and member for performing room booking
 4. Servlets are connected to JSP files to act as a controller
+5. All jar files are available in `application`

 ## Branch Rules